GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/browser-support/index.md

 %}

-### addMenuItem
+### addMenuItem()

 Adds a menu item.

-{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/i6ReSS7xCTars2Tg2mOy.png", alt="phone showing an app that used addMenuItem on the left, and a separate phone without using that api on the right", width="800", height="407" %}
+{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/i6ReSS7xCTars2Tg2mOy.png", alt="On the left, a phone showing an app using addMenuItem(), and on the right a separate phone without the API", width="800", height="407" %}

 {% AndroidBrowserSupportTable
  _method="addMenuItem",